thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day1/readme.md

 There's a jumphost VM hosted on target SDDC dedicated to internal tests or run some of the labs

 Jumphost VM:
-Name: grease-monkey
+- Name: grease-monkey
-IP Address:
+- IP Address:
-login:
+- Login:
-password:
+- Password:

 VMware team will provide all details about these environments (names, URLs, IP addresses...), please keep it or feel free ask to ask if not received.

-Source SDDC name:
+- Source SDDC name:
-Target SDDC name:
+- Target SDDC name:
-Jumphost VM name:
+- Jumphost VM name:

 All attendees will work in different groups (between 2 and 3 attendees per group), workshop, VMware team will define group and will communicate your membership.
 Each group will work with a dedicated VM environment during labs, each folder will reflect group assignment following this taxonomy:
-Group01
+- Group01
-Group02
+- Group02
-Group03
+- Group03
-Group04
+- Group04
-Group05
+- Group05
-Group06
+- Group06

 # Prerequisites:
 - A computer of course :) with a browser (Google Chrome preferred)